 Your child will be on a ventilator (breathing machine) until they are ready to breathe on their own.
 Your child will remain sedated while they are on the breathing machine so they are relaxed and comfortable.
 This usually takes a day or two for older children and teenagers, but it can sometimes take a bit longer for babies.

-In addition to the ventilator, several monitors in the room will be used to check your child's heart rhythm, blood pressure, blood oxygen level, and possibly other signs, depending on your child's specific situation.
+In addition to the ventilator, several monitors in the room will be used to check your child's heart rhythm, blood pressure, blood oxygen level and possibly other signs, depending on your child's specific situation.

-Devices and tubes
+Devices and Tubes

 Most children return from the operating room with a temporary pacemaker in place.
-This is an electrical device to control the heart rate.
+This is an electrical device to control the rate of the heart beat.
 The pacemaker wires will be attached to your child's heart and come out through their skin.

-Your child will have a bladder catheter (a soft plastic tube), which will continuously drain urine.
+Your child will have a bladder catheter, a soft plastic tube, which will continuously drain urine.
 This tube is inserted during surgery.

-A nasogastric tube will also be in place, which will make sure the stomach stays empty of air and secretions.
+A nasogastric tube will also be in place.
 This tube is inserted through a nostril and then passed down into the stomach.
-The tube is placed during the surgery.

-Your child will also have chest tubes to drain fluids that collect around the heart and lungs during and after surgery.
+Your child will also have chest tubes to drain fluids that collect during and after surgery.
 These tubes will come out through the skin just under your child's ribs.
-The tubes are placed during the surgery.

-As your child will still be asleep or very drowsy at this time, they will get fluid, medications, and nutrition through central and peripheral catheters.
+As your child will still be asleep or very drowsy at this time, they will get fluid, medications and nutrition through intravenous (IV) drips.
+These will normally go into your child's arm or the back of their hand.